therealchjones/mffer/docs/Development.md

 The result will be files placed in the `release` directory of the source tree.
 There are files are named `mffer-`_`version`_`-`_`platform`_`.zip` for each of the built platforms (by default, `win-x64`, `osx-x64`, and `linux-x64`).
-These files contain the `mffer` executable file and its associated scripts, `autoextract` and `autoanalyze`, and may contain other supporting files.
+These files contain the `mffer` executable file and its associated scripts, `apkdl` and `autoanalyze`, and may contain other supporting files.
 A platform-independent file `mffer-`_`version`_`-net5.0.zip` includes several other files needed to run the `mffer` program using the .NET 5.0 runtime (not